II. Epidemiology

 - Knight (2001) Am J Surg 182:682-6 [PubMed]

-V. Prevention: MRSA
+VI.
+Prevention: MRSA

 - Continue lifelong prophylaxis before procedures for high risk patients

-- Prophylactic antibiotic indication tool (AAOS)
+- Prophylactic Antibiotic indication tool (AAOS)

-- Indications for prophylaxis after dental procedures
+- Indications for prophylaxis perio-operative dental procedures

-- American Dental Association no longer recommends antibiotics for prosthetic joint (as of 2015)
+- American Dental Association no longer recommends Antibiotics for prosthetic joint (as of 2015)

 - American Academy of Orthopedic Surgeons recommends considering not prophylaxing

-- Previously recommended antibiotic prophylaxis following TKA or THA
+- Previously recommended Antibiotic prophylaxis following TKA or THA

 - Consider consulting orthopedic surgery for patients at higher risk of infection